tansey-lab/bayestme/docs/example_workflow.rst

 include the summarized deconvolution results.

 This will also create another h5 archive, which is a serialized :py:class:`bayestme.data.DeconvolutionResult`.
-The serialized :py:class:`bayestme.data.DeconvolutionResult` can be very large (~ 10GB) as it saves all of the MCMC samples, each of which are high dimensional numerical arrays.
+The serialized :py:class:`bayestme.data.DeconvolutionResult` can be very large (~ 10GB) as it saves all of the posterior samples, each of which are high dimensional numerical arrays.